-My name is Jon M. Wargo and I am an Assistant Professor in the Lynch School of Education at Boston College.
+My name is Jon M. Wargo and I am an Assistant Professor in the Lynch School of Education and Human Development at Boston College.

-Fueled through my own experiences as an educator teaching in urban multilingual schools, my purpose for devoting my life to this work is informed by a longstanding commitment to educational equity.
-With an active interest in equity and youth culture, coupled with a commitment to social justice and urban education, my academic interests revolve around improving the quality and preparation language and literacy teachers receive for teaching in culturally sustaining ways.
-As a core faculty member in Teacher Education, Special Education, Curriculum & Instruction (TESpECI), I teach undergraduate and graduate courses in literacy education and qualitative research.
+Fueled through my own experiences as an educator teaching in urban multilingual schools, my purpose for devoting my life to this work is informed by longstanding commitments to educational equity, the arts, and community activism.
+With an active interest in equity and youth culture, coupled with a commitment to social justice, my academic interests revolve around improving the quality and preparation educators receive for teaching in culturally sustaining ways.
+As a core faculty member in Teacher Education, Special Education, Curriculum & Instruction (TESpECI), I teach undergraduate and graduate courses in elementary education, arts-based inquiry, teaching with technology, and qualitative research methods.